-All staff recognise that children can witness and be affected by domestic abuse that occurs within their home between family members.
-They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse' and can suffer long lasting emotional and psychological effects.
-Staff will report any concerns using the school's safeguarding procedures.
+All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' KCSIE 2024 can suffer long lasting emotional and psychological effects.
+Staff also recognise the impact on children seeing, hearing or experiencing the effects of domestic abuse.
+Staff must report any concerns using the school's safeguarding procedures.